 plugins:iiop:ip:reuse_addr specifies whether a process can be launched on an already used port.
+Defaults to true.
+This allows a process to listen on the same port.

-The default is true.
-Setting this to false switches so_reuseaddr to false.
-This does not allow a process to listen on the same port.
-An exception indicating that the address is already in use will be thrown plugins:iiop:outgoing_connections:hard_limit sets the maximum number of outgoing (client-side) connections permitted to IIOP.
+Setting this variable to false means that a process is not allowed to listen on the same port as another process.
+An exception indicating that an address is already in use will be thrown.

+plugins:iiop:outgoing_connections:hard_limit sets the maximum number of outgoing (client-side) connections permitted to IIOP.
 IIOP does not allow new outgoing connections above this limit.
 Defaults to -1 (disabled).